Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program

-\section{Case Study: M.Sc.\ Cyber Security Program}
+\section{Case Study: M.Sc.
+Cyber Security Program}

 Our work considers a M.Sc.\ Cyber Security at a Russell Group University within the United Kingdom.
 The degree has been certified by a nationally leading external authority with regards to the quality and rigour of its content.
-The degree program has an enrollment of approximately 20--40 students per annum of which $>$85\% are international students.
-Oftentimes, students are studying at the institution using English as the working language for the first time.

-In the target program, students must study a total of 180 credits across the academic year, split into 60 credits per semester as shown in Table~\ref{tab:course-modules}.
+The program has an enrollment of approximately 20--40 students per annum of which $>$85\% are international students.
+Oftentimes, students are studying at the institution using English as the working language for the first time ($\approx$80\%).
+In the program, students must study a total of 180 credits across the academic year, split into 60 credits per semester as shown in Table~\ref{tab:course-modules}.
 The first semester is focussed on learning core competencies in cyber security fundamentals, such as key security notions (e.g.\ confidentiality, integrity, availability), risk, trust, and an introduction to cryptography and system security.
 Students may select one 10-credit module outside of these fundamental modules on Cloud Computing or Machine Learning.
 The second semester involves more advanced modules, such as the security of complex systems, network security and ethical hacking, and a research methods module.
 Semester 2 also contains the program's only module taught in a traditional linear mode, i.e.\ lasting the whole semester.
 The final semester is dedicated to the completion of an independent research project culminating in the production of a dissertation and demonstration.

 The case study program is taught principally in block mode: a total of 8/10 modules (80\%) worth 110/160 credits ($\approx$70\%) are taught in this format.
 A small, 10-credit group-based advanced topics module and the dissertation project are the only exceptions to this delivery mode.
 This is not unusual within the university; the vast majority of postgraduate taught modules are delivered using block teaching within the department concerned.